Fallen-Breath/tweakermore/docs/document-en_us.md

 - Available options: `Clear sky`, `Rain`, `Thunderstorm`

+### windowSizeApply

+Change the size of the game window to windowSizeHeight and windowSizeWidth

+Does not work in full screen

+See also: option windowSizeHeight, windowSizeWidth, windowSizePinned

+- Category: MC Tweaks
+- Type: hotkey (Hotkey)
+- Default value: *no hotkey*

+### windowSizeHeight

+Height to set for the game window

+To apply the desired height, use option windowSizeApply

+See also: option windowSizeApply, windowSizeWidth, windowSizePinned

+- Category: MC Tweaks
+- Type: integer (Generic)
+- Default value: `480`
+- Minimum value: `90`
+- Maximum value: `8640`

+### windowSizePinned

+Pin the size of the game window to windowSizeHeight and windowSizeWidth

+Actually it will revert any window size changed from a user action,

+since it's not possible to complete disable windows resize after the window is created

+Does not work in full screen

+See also: option windowSizeApply, windowSizeHeight, windowSizeWidth

+- Category: MC Tweaks
+- Type: boolean (Generic)
+- Default value: `false`

+### windowSizeWidth

+Width to set for the game window

+To apply the desired width, use option windowSizeApply

+See also: option windowSizeApply, windowSizeHeight, windowSizePinned

+- Category: MC Tweaks
+- Type: integer (Generic)
+- Default value: `854`
+- Minimum value: `160`
+- Maximum value: `15360`

 ### yeetServerIpReversedDnsLookup

 For servers whose addresses are represented solely by IP, disable reverse DNS lookups in the InetAddress object